 Charlotte Boettiger, Ph.D.

-“We know that addiction is associated with the tendency to choose immediate rewards over larger, delayed rewards.
-Our work focuses on establishing the neurobiological mechanisms that cause this tendency to choose ‘now’ over ‘later,’” said Boettiger.
+Addiction is associated with a tendency to choose immediate rewards (“Now”) over larger delayed rewards (“Later”).
+This work focuses on determining the neurobiological mechanisms underlying the tendency to choose Now over Later.